 As many of you know, I love salad.
-So, I'm constantly trying to create different salads to keep my love alive.
+So, I'm constantly trying to create unique salad recipes to keep my love alive.
 So, today I'm making an Asian crunch salad for dinner.
 Even though many people think salad is boring, the more creative the salad recipe, the better.
-And this easy recipe for Asian crunch salad with Asian salad dressing turned out precisely as planned.
+And this Asian crunch salad recipe with Asian salad dressing turned out precisely as planned.

 First, it's all about combining ingredients to create a salad that wows the family.
-Since I'm a true salad lover, I often eat salads several times a day or at least include a side salad at dinner.
-However, getting my family to eat salads daily was a challenge until I created exciting ways to include raw vegetables in salads.
+Since I'm a true salad lover, I often eat salads several times a day or, at minimum, serve a side salad at dinner.
+However, getting my family to eat salads daily presented a challenge until I created exciting ways to include raw vegetables in salad recipes.

 This Asian crunch salad, for instance, disappeared in minutes when placed in the center of the dinner table last night.